Data loss prevention (DLP) policy creation

 Granular control over the use of desktop flows on all machines as described in the previous sections applies only to Managed Environments.
 You have other options to govern desktop flows.

-• Ability to govern usage of Power Automate for desktop: You can govern Power Automate for desktop flows through GPO.
+Ability to govern usage of Power Automate for desktop: You can govern Power Automate for desktop flows through Group Policy objects (GPO).
 This governance allows you to turn on or off desktop flows for actions such as to restrict to a set of environments or regions, limit use of account types, and restrict manual updates.

 Learn more about governance in Power Automate.